apache/cassandra/doc/source/new/auditlogging.rst

    - key1: value1
      key2: value2

+When it comes to configuring these parameters, you can use respective ``enableAuditLog`` method in ``StorageServiceMBean``.
+There are two methods of same name with different signatures.
+The first one does not accept a map where your parameters would be.
+This method is used primarily e.g. from JConsole or similar tooling.
+JConsole can not accept a map to be sent over JMX so in order to be able to enable it from there, even without any parameters, use this method. ``BinAuditLogger`` does not need any parameters to run with so invoking this method is fine.
+The second one does accept a map with your custom parameters so you can pass them programmatically. ``enableauditlog`` command of ``nodetool`` uses the first ``enableAuditLog`` method mentioned.
+Hence, currently, there is not a way how to pass parameters to your custom audit logger from ``nodetool``.

 Setting the Audit Logs Directory
 ********************************
 The audit logs directory is set with the ``audit_logs_dir`` option.
 A new directory is not created automatically and an existing directory must be set.
 Audit Logs directory can be configured using ``cassandra.logdir.audit`` system property or default is set to ``cassandra.logdir + /audit/``.
 A user created directory may be set.
 As an example, create a directory for the audit logs and set its permissions.